gridsync/gridsync/README.rst

 **From source:**

 Because Tahoe-LAFS has not yet been ported to python3, and because some GNU/Linux distributions might contain especially old packages for some dependencies (including Tahoe-LAFS and Qt5), it is recommended to install and run Tahoe-LAFS and Gridsync inside their own virtual environments using updated dependencies from PyPI (ideally with hashes verified).
-Installing and running Gridsync with python3.5 (instead of python2) furthermore avoids having to install Qt5/PyQt5 manually (since PyQt5 wheels containing Qt5 are now available on PyPI for python 3.5+).
+Installing and running Gridsync with python3.5 (instead of python2) furthermore avoids having to install Qt5/PyQt5 manually (since PyQt5 wheels containing Qt5 are available on PyPI for python 3.5+ only).

 The following series of steps (run from the top level of the Gridsync source tree) should work on Debian-based GNU/Linux distributions: